yungyuc/ynote/writing/2018/python_in_cpp/index.rst

 :date: draft on 2018/5/4

-Ten years ago, if someone started to learn programming using C++, it would be a frustrated journey.
-The language has so many catches and duct tapes.
-It takes a lot of time to make it work, and even more efforts to make it work well.
-Elegancy is usually only left to selected few who stand fast against the pain in the process.
-But to achieve uncompromisable performance, there isn't another option.

-C++ is still difficult.
-But the C++11 standard looks just like the right part of the language, and the enhancements it needs.
-Programming in C++ doesn't become easy, but the path doesn't look as concealed as it did.
+C++ is difficult.
+The language has so many catches and requires us to take care of every detail.
+The reason to use it is usually performance.
+But learning C++ is so frustrating that when performance isn't mandatory, people try hard to avoid it.
+Things are getting better now.
+Recently, C++11 standard looks just like the right way to go for the language.
+C++ is still hard, but the learning path isn't as concealed as it did.

-It now makes sense for a Python programmer to invest in C++.
+It now makes sense to encourage a Python programmer to invest in C++.
 These are two very different languages.
 Each is good in its field.
-Although both are pronounced and designed to be general-purpose, and indeed are used for everything, it's naive to use vanilla Python for anything needing speed.
-On the other hand, only C++ maniacs use it for one-liners or scripts that seldom are executed more than twice.
-But the two languages are surprisingly good companions.
-In the past decades almost a dozen tools are made to bridge C++ and Python.
+Although both are pronounced and designed to be general-purpose, and indeed are used for everything, it's naive to use vanilla Python for anything calling for speed.
+On the other hand, C++ is too heavy-lifting for simple one-liners or scripts.
+To master the two very different languages gives a programmer powerful synergy.
+There are alreay many wrappers developed to bridge them.
 Python the interpreter is also a well-organized C library easy to be used from C++.
-The major thing that Python programmers concern is really the complexity of C++ the language.
+The major thing that Python programmers concerned was the complexity of C++ the language.
 With C++11, it is very much mitigated.

-And we even have `pybind11 <http://pybind11.readthedocs.io/>`_ available.
-It's a compact library providing comprehensive wrapping between Python and C++11.
+And we also have `pybind11 <http://pybind11.readthedocs.io/>`_, a compact library providing comprehensive wrapping between Python and C++11.
 It also includes neat API for manipulating Python objects.
 The API is very basic and covers only a fraction of what Python C API does, but fun to use.
-After saying this much, here's the point: this post is my note about manipulating Python objects using pybind11.
-It's so interesting that I'd like to skip everything else in the library.
+And it's the real point of this post: make a note about manipulating Python objects using pybind11.
+Other parts of the library are important and probably more useful than this.
+But I find it particularly interesting.

-The first thing to do when meeting a new tool is to print "hello, world".
-But in that simple program, it's boring to use Python :py:class:`str` which isn't too much different from C++ :cpp:class:`std::string`.
-We should try something more, like mutable containers:
+I am starting with "hello, world".
+But it's boring to just print a Python :py:class:`str`, which doesn't differ much from C++ :cpp:class:`std::string`.
+Let me use a container to do it:

 .. code-block:: cpp
   :linenos: